Who We Are

 Dylan is a life-long Martinez resident who attended Martinez Unified School District (MUSD) schools, graduating from Alhambra High School in 1989.
 Dylan is employed by Contra Costa County as a Deputy County Counsel and serves on the City of Martinez’s Park, Recreation, Marina and Cultural Commission.
 He has been a member of the Martinez Education Foundation for over 15 years, serving on finance and fundraising committees.
 As a parent of school aged children (13 and 8), he has seen how the MEF Grant Program benefits all students by providing much needed resources directly to the classrooms.
 He looks forward to growing MEF’s donor base so that MEF can continue to support MUSD and all the students throughout the district.

-Anne grew up in Martinez and is a proud alum of John Swett Elementary, the Martinez Junior High School (MJHS), and Alhambra High School.
-Anne taught English and Yearbook at MJHS from 2012-2019.
-Anne served on the board of Creative Play Center and joined the MEF Board in 2019.
-As a parent of a Las Juntas student, Anne is especially proud of the work MEF does to get students and teachers the resources they need to make Martinez schools awesome.
+Anne grew up in Martinez and is a proud alum of John Swett Elementary, Martinez Junior High School, and Alhambra High School.
+Anne taught English and Yearbook at MJHS from 2012-2019 and now serves as the MUSD school board trustee for area 2.
+She joined the MEF Board in 2019, and as a parent of a John Muir student, Anne is especially proud of the work MEF does to get students and teachers the resources they need to make Martinez schools exceptional.